nzdavidv/pages/pages/AWS-website2.md

 ## Post-note
 Pounding my head on the desk as I made a change to the Python (fixed the .css file handler I had made a mistake with earlier) and it wasn't working.
 Nothing in Cloudwatch logs at all.
-I was hitting the URL and getting something returned (null file with a 200 because of my error) but not showing anything in the logs.
+I was hitting the URL and getting something returned (null file with a 200 because of my error - but it should now be fixed) but not showing anything in the Cloudwatch logs.

 What am I missing..?